Q-Future/Q-Bench/README.md

 ```

 \*Note that you can modify the second line based on your model's default format, _e.g._ for [Shikra](https://github.com/shikras/shikra), the "##Assistant: The quality of the image is" is modified as "##Assistant: The answer is".
 It is okay if your MLLM will first answer "Ok, I would like to help!
 The image quality is", just replace this into line 2 of the prompt.

+We further provide a full implementation of IDEFICS on IQA.
+See [example](example_code_for_idefics/README.md) on how to run IQA with this MLLM.
+Other MLLMs can also be modified in the same way for use in IQA.

 #### Compute SRCC/PLCC with IQA databases